How to Seal Wood Coasters [Techniques, Benefits & Sealant Options]

 Apply polyurethane to your coasters using a brush or foam roller.
 Build thin layers of product on top of each other for best results.

-- PROTECT WOOD SURFACES – Minwax Polycrylic Protective Finish protects and adds beauty to your...
+- PROTECT WOOD SURFACES – Minwax Polycrylic Protective Finish Spray protects even hard to reach...

-- CRYSTAL CLEAR FINISH THAT LASTS – The crystal clear finished offered in this protective coating is...
+- CRYSTAL CLEAR FINISH THAT LASTS – The crystal clear finish offered in this wood protection spray...

-- GLOSS SHEEN – Give your wood projects a sleek finish with this gloss clear varnish.
+- SATIN SHEEN – Give your wood projects a sleek finish with a satin clear varnish.
 It not only...

 Polycrylic is another great option for sealing coasters.
 This product is water based and has a milky finish that is ideal for white surfaces and lighter colored woods.
 If you want to avoid making your coasters warmer in tone, polycrylic is a great neutral choice.